biocorecrg/nextflow-course-2025-spring/docs/nextflow_1.rst

 - **Scalability**

-Nextflow is based on the **dataflow programming model** which simplifies writing complex pipelines.
+Nextflow is based on the **dataflow programming model**, which simplifies writing complex pipelines.
 The tool takes care of **parallelizing the processes** without additional written code.
 The resulting applications are inherently parallel and can scale up or scale out transparently; there is no need to adapt them to a specific platform architecture.

 - **Facilitate sharing and collaborative coding**

 Nextflow integrates the main code repositories such as BitBucket, GitHub, and GitLab.
-Since each module / sub-workflow is independent it makes it easier to code in parallel reducing the bottlenecks.
+Since each module / sub-workflow is independent, it is easier to code in parallel, reducing the bottlenecks.

 - **Resumable, thanks to continuous checkpoints**